xinglin/hugo-site/content/home.md

 I also did two internships with [Fred Douglis][fred] at the Advanced Development Team, EMC Backup and Recovery System Division and one internship with
 [Gokul Soundararajan][gokul] and Jingxin Feng at the Advanced Technology Group, NetApp.
 Even before that, I completed my Bachelor from the College of Software, Nankai University, China in 2009.
-I am interested in the following areas: data deduplication, compression, distributed storage, solid state drives, and key-value stores.
+I am interested in the following areas: big data systems, data deduplication, compression, distributed storage, solid state drives, and key-value stores.
 </p>

-In my spare time, I like reading books (especially in history), hiking around in the local area, and nice food.
+In my spare time, I like reading books (especially history and biography), hiking around in the local area, and nice food.

 > The key is deliberative practice: not just doing it again and again, but challenging yourself with a task that is just beyond your current ability, trying it, analyzing your performance while and after doing it, and correcting any mistakes.     -- Peter Norvig